Learn About the Importance of Our Jewish Holidays

 This holiday immediately follows the holidays of Sukkot and Shemini Atzeret.
 It concludes and begins anew the annual reading cycle of the Torah, the Five Books of Moses that make up a portion of the Jewish Bible

-Friday, October 25, at TBA Simchat Torah-Service at 9:00 AM - Hallel is recited - Special observance of Torah Joy.
+Wednesday, October 15, Simchat Torah-Service at 9:00 AM - Hallel is recited - Special observance of Torah Joy.

 Note: